 Access Configuration Options

-The first step when changing the configuration options is accessing them in your Minecraft Game Panel.
+The first step when changing the configuration options is accessing them in your Game Management Panel.

 - Select your Minecraft instance then click the Manage button to the right.